Higher Education Emergency Relief Act Compliance

 - Must have COVID-19 related expenses that are not direct charges paid to Emerson College (examples of appropriate considerations: off-campus housing, groceries/meals, utilities, transportation, child care, educational needs, clothing, etc);

-- These funds CANNOT be used for tuition payment or institutional reimbursement;
+- These funds CAN be used for tuition payment or institutional reimbursement with written student permission;

 - Must submit a short application attesting to the need and use of the funding;

 - Students may apply more than once during the span of the year, provided that funding is still available;

 - Due to limited funds and the need to help as many students as possible, applicants are not guaranteed funding or funding levels.
 All applications are subject to approval;

 - Incoming students with COVID-19 related indirect expenses that choose to enroll at Emerson College may be eligible to apply AFTER September 15, 2021.